Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Instantiation of Base-Sort Variables and Free-Sort Variables

-We now fix the semantics of constant symbols $\alpha_\t$ by giving appropriate axioms that make precise what it means for $\alpha_{-\infty}$ to be ``small enough'' and for $\alpha_{c+\varepsilon}$ to be ``a little larger than $c$ but not too large'' under any hierarchic model $\A$ that satisfies the corresponding axioms.
+We next fix the semantics of constant symbols $\alpha_\t$ by giving appropriate axioms that make precise what it means for $\alpha_{-\infty}$ to be ``small enough'' and for $\alpha_{c+\varepsilon}$ to be ``a little larger than $c$ but not too large''.

-\begin{definition}[Axioms for Instantiation Points $\alpha_\t$] Let $\I$ be a set of instantiation points and $\C\subseteq \Omega_\LA$ be a set of base-sort constant symbols.
-We define the \emph{set of axioms}